 Stalking the Elusive Retained Recruiter

-Senior executives are often advised to cultivate a relationship with a leading retained executive recruiter as a way to get ahead.
-That’s not an easy thing to do.
-Say you’ve done all that a good executive should do.
-You’ve polished your resume to a high shine and have built out your LinkedIn profile.
-You’ve demonstrated just how witty you are in tweets on Twitter.
-You’ve served as featured speaker at a leading conference or two to raise your profile.
 Yet for some inexplicable reason, retained recruiters aren’t the least bit interested.
-You can’t get them to return your calls or reply to your emails.
-The few times you manage to get a retained recruiter on the phone, you don’t sense any real connection.
-The goal of forging a meaningful relationship with a top retained recruiter remains frustratingly elusive.
+Most of the time, you can’t get them to return your calls or reply to your emails.
+The few times you’ve managed to get a retained recruiter on the phone, you don’t sense any real connection.
+Consequently, your goal of forging a meaningful relationship with a top retained recruiter remains frustratingly elusive.

 Executive recruiters are not all the same, as BlueSteps Career Services Executive Director Kathy Simmons pointed out in a recent Forbes article.
-Retained executive recruiters recruit top-performing talent for senior-level executive openings.
-Consequently, of the two kinds of headhunters, retained search partners are the ones to know.
+For example, retained executive recruiters recruit top-performing talent for senior-level executive openings.
+Consequently, of the two kinds of headhunters — retained and contingency — retained search partners are the ones to know.

 The average base salary for most retained search openings is $300,000 or more.
 Total annual compensation often tops $1 million.
 When equity is part of the compensation package, retained search positions also offer the opportunity for significant wealth creation.
-We literally are the makers of dreams-come-true.
-That may explain why Headhunters beat LinkedIn Recruiter as search terms in Google Trends.)
+We literally are the makers of dreams come true.
+You can learn more about why that is by checking out other posts on Executive Search Blog.)

 Because everyone wants to get to know retained recruiters, not everyone can.
 There simply aren’t enough of us to go around.
 While it often feels like a personal slight, executive recruiters are hard to get to know because the numbers don’t work.